-At the foot of Blackcomb Mountain is the Fairmont Chateau Whistler which boasts its’ own golf course and an on-site wedding chapel.
+At the foot of Blackcomb Mountain is the Fairmont Chateau Whistler which boasts its’ own golf course and an on-site wedding chapel service for just married couples.
 It has a choice of restaurants, bars, and lounges, and also provides full room service.
 The hotel states that for the “ultimate luxury” you can reserve a room on the Fairmont Gold Floor.

 In addition to its’ golf course, the Fairmont Chateau Whistler has tennis courts, a sauna, steam room, hot tubs, pool, spa, health club, gym, fitness room, massage parlour, laundry service, baby sitting service, complimentary coffee in the lobby, free resort shuttle, high speed internet, is wheelchair accessible, and is ski in/ski out.
 In addition, there is valet parking, the hotel is pet friendly, and it claims to be green/eco-friendly.